The Elms Holiday Home

 Shillingford

-and Carp and coarse fishing, a mature fishery with fish of outstanding quality, colouration and size
+and carp and coarse fishing at a mature fishery with fish of exceptional size, colour, and quality

 www.fourpondsfishery.com